Jean-Pierre Bemba: Background

-MLC in Équateur
+MLC rebel years

 The MLC movement started in the Orientale Province of the DRC in 1998 at the beginning of the Second Congo War.
-Said Bemba of its founding: "I had identified the possibility of launching an armed movement.
+Bemba said of its founding: "I had identified the possibility of launching an armed movement.
 So I went looking for serious partners.
 There were two countries in the region that were interested but I chose to present my dossier to the Ugandans.
 They liked it and so I went in."
-Over time, the movement spread into the Équateur province, and established a permanent base in Gbadolite.
-Like many of the rebel groups at the time, the MLC's goal was to take the capital of Kinshasa.

-This region had been decimated by war and the population was living in great poverty. Équateur was under an embargo: healthcare programs, education, and any kind of social assistance had been abandoned.
-The population was under constant threat of bombing by government forces, and had stopped producing goods or food.
-The popularity of Bemba and the MLC was such that over a thousand child soldiers joined up with MLC.

-When the MLC troops arrived in Gbadolite, they secured the area and protected the population.
-Health centres and hospitals re-opened with the MLC securing safe passage for medicine and other supplies.
-The MLC worked with NGOs and the UN to reopen schools, restart agriculture, economic activity and exportation of goods.
-The population was able to sell coffee, corn and soya and build businesses.
+Between October 2002 and February 2003, the MLC had carried out an ethnic cleansing of 40% of pygmies in eastern Congo known as the operation Effacer le tableau.

 Involvement in the Central African Republic

 In 2002, President Ange-Félix Patassé of the Central African Republic invited the MLC to come to his country and put down a coup attempt.
 Human rights activists accused MLC fighters of committing atrocities against civilians in the course of this conflict.